 The best way to see Dongara’s historic buildings is on the Heritage Walk, a 4km walk highlighting 28 heritage buildings.
 You can buy a booklet from the Visitor Centre, in the Old Police Station.
 Focal points include the Royal Flour Mill, built in 1894, Priory Lodge, the Old Police Station, built in 1870, and Russ Cottage.

 5. Russ Cottage

 Titus Russ arrived in the colony in 1853, aged 12, with his family.
 He moved to Dongara around 1860 and later married Caroline Smith Wintle.
 He squatted on land owned by his employer, Edward Hamersley, a partner in The Cattle Company.
 Russ built the cottage between 1868 and 1870, and it is believed that limestone weighing over 50 tonnes was carted by a wheelbarrow from 500m away.
 The house was home to three generations of the Russ family until 1960.

 Russ Cottage has been beautifully restored and provides an opportunity to appreciate the unique lifestyles of the early settlers in the 1860s.
 You can take a guided tour of the cottage and see how the early farming families lived from 10.15 am to 12 pm Mon, Tues, Weds, Fri and Sat.

 The Big Western Rock Lobster is situated on the Brand Highway & Moreton Terrace corner and is worth a photo when passing or walking by.

 The Illegal Tender Rum Co is an award-winning craft distillery in Dongara.
-You can book a tour of the facility with a personal guide taking you through the distilling process and offer tastings.
-Unfortunately, we were unable to do this as we had under 18s with us.
+You can book a facility tour with a personal guide taking you through the distilling process and offering tastings.
+Unfortunately, we could not do this as we had under-18s with us.

 You can visit Illegal Tender Rum Co’s cellar door to purchase their spirits.